antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-The most wonderful thing about G2 is that you can get new charts by combining different charts (more precisely marks)!
-For example, if we add the point mark of the scatter chart and the link mark of the connection chart to a chart, we can obtain a labeled point-line connection chart.
+The most wonderful thing about G2 is: you can **combine** different charts (more accurately called marks) to get **brand new charts**!
+For example, we add both Point marks from scatter plots and Link marks from link charts to a chart, and we can get an annotated point-line connection chart.

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';